Epilogue 2012 -2022

 The glass shattered under the torrent of gunfire, raining down around him sparkling in the sunlight.
 He popped up and fired killing a man, then ducked back down then started toward the back of the building where there had to be a back door only to freeze as he heard a voice that he could never forget.

-“its over, Mikhail, surrender and I promise you a fair trail and quick execution” Jared stone called out.
+“its over, Mikhail, surrender and I promise you a fair trial and quick execution” Jared stone called out.

 “There will be no trial, this is between us pizdi” Mikhail shouted as he returned to the front of the salon,